ChrisBeereGithub/ChrisBeere.MMTDigital/README.md

 http://localhost:50609/swagger/index.html

-Here you can browse the Api endpoint definition using Swagger
+Here you can browse the Api endpoint definition using Swagger.

 To make requests to the Api use the endpoint :